MooersLab/pymolsnips/README.md

 <h3 name="spacemacs">Spacemacs (Universal)</h3>
-Spacemacs (pronounced *space macs*) is a *Vim* emulator that runs on top of Emacs.
+Spacemacs (pronounced *space macs*) is a *Vim* emulator that runs on top of *Emacs*.
 Its command leader is the spacebar hence the word *space* in the name.
 It is very different from running the *Emacs* in evil-mode (evil-mode enables the use of vim keybindings in *Emacs*).
 As a result, it should be treated as a separate editor from *Emacs* and *Vim*.

-Spacemacs has its own set of mnemonic commands that you need to master.
+*Spacemacs* has its own set of mnemonic commands that you need to master.
-In other words, you will use vim, Emacs, and spacemacs commands in one editor.
+In other words, you will use *Vim*, *Emacs*, and *Spacemacs* commands in one editor.
-It might be less intimidating if you have mastered some of the basics of vim and Emacs.
+It might be less intimidating if you have mastered some of the basics of *Vim* and *Emacs*.
-Spacemacs does not go as far as allowing you to use vim plugins and configurations although you do have full access to the emacs plugins which are known as packages.
+*Spacemacs* does not go as far as allowing you to use vim plugins and configurations although you do have full access to the emacs plugins which are known as packages.
 </details>
 <A href=#FASTLINKS2>Return to list of editors above.</A>